Fish and Fisheries

 Pacific Cod Adaptation in Puget Sound

-Researchers are identifying genetic markers in Pacific cod associated with adaptation to warming waters, which will inform future conservation of depleted Puget Sound stocks.
+Researchers identified genetic markers in Pacific cod associated with adaptation to warming waters, which will inform future conservation of depleted Puget Sound stocks.

 Helfield, James, Principal Investigator

-Engineered log jams are being tested for their ability to promote shallow groundwater upwelling, which can help create cool-water refuges critical for Pacific salmon.
+Engineered log jams were tested for their ability to promote shallow groundwater upwelling, which can help create cool-water refuges critical for Pacific salmon.

 Johnson, Kelli Faye, Principal Investigator